GM 10.5-inch 14-bolt differential: Re-purposing

-The 10.5" 14-bolt differential and axle is quite popular with Jeep Wrangler owners who want to upgrade their standard Dana 30, Dana 35, or Dana 44 axle.
-While the 10.5" 14-bolt axle is heavier than the standard Dana axles offered on the Wrangler, it is much stronger.
-This increased strength allows Jeep Wrangler owners to mount up to 44" tires with sticky compound without concern about axle shaft breakage.
+The 10.5-inch 14-bolt differential and axle is quite popular with Jeep Wrangler owners who want to upgrade their standard Dana 30, Dana 35, or Dana 44 axle.
+While the 10.5-inch 14-bolt axle is heavier than the standard Dana axles offered on the Wrangler, it is much stronger.
+This increased strength allows Jeep Wrangler owners to mount up to 44-inch tires with sticky compound without concern about axle shaft breakage.
 Additionally, for Wrangler owners with high-horsepower GM LS engines, the 14-bolt can handle the engines' increased stress.
-Many Wrangler owners will have up to two inches removed from the bottom of the 10.5" 14-bolt differential housing to maximize ground clearance.
+Many Wrangler owners will have up to two inches removed from the bottom of the 10.5-inch 14-bolt differential housing to maximize ground clearance.

-The popularity of GM trucks and vans made 10.5" 14-bolt axles a common sight in junkyards, making them an option for vehicle customization projects, including buggy builds and even classic trucks.
+The popularity of GM trucks and vans made 10.5-inch 14-bolt axles a common sight in junkyards, making them an option for vehicle customization projects, including buggy builds and even classic trucks.